-The accompanying proxy is solicited by and on behalf of the Board of Directors of Chesapeake Utilities Corporation ("Chesapeake" or the "Company") for use at the Annual Meeting of Stockholders of Chesapeake to be held in the Board Room, PNC Bank, Delaware, 222 Delaware Avenue, Wilmington, Delaware at 10:00 a.m. on May 15, 2001, and at any adjournment thereof, for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders.
+The accompanying proxy is solicited by and on behalf of the Board of Directors of Chesapeake Utilities Corporation ("Chesapeake" or the "Company") for use at the Annual Meeting of Stockholders of Chesapeake to be held in the Board Room, PNC Bank, Delaware, 222 Delaware Avenue, Wilmington, Delaware at 10:00 a.m. on May 21, 2002, and at any adjournment thereof, for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders.
 Solicitation of proxies also may be made by personal interview, mail, telephone or e-mail by directors, officers and regular employees of Chesapeake.
 Chesapeake also will request certain banking institutions, brokerage firms, custodians, trustees, nominees and fiduciaries to forward solicitation material to the beneficial owners of capital stock held of record by such persons, and Chesapeake will reimburse such entities for expenses incurred.
 In addition, Chesapeake may engage professional proxy solicitors, although it has no present plans to do so.
 All costs of preparing, printing, assembling and mailing the form of proxy and the material used in the solicitation thereof and all clerical and other expenses of solicitation will be borne by Chesapeake.
 Regular employees of Chesapeake will not receive additional compensation for soliciting proxies.
+This proxy statement and the enclosed form of proxy are being first sent or given to stockholders on or about March 29, 2002.